sigp/rust-bls-remote-signer/docs/eip-draft_bls_remote_signer_api.md

 Is in this perspective that any procedure to create, update, or delete keys should be worked apart from the client implementation.

 #### Transport Encryption

-This feature can be accomplished by either prepending to the API, or adding a middleware to the client implementation.

 If the operator is working with self-signed certificates, it is required that the client enhancement consuming the remote signer allows this option.